Wizard-hash2/PLP-week8/README.md

-# 🌸 Iris Dataset Analysis
+# 🌸 Covid 19 Analysis

-This project involves analyzing the classic Iris flower dataset using Python.
-The goal is to explore, summarize, and visualize the dataset using `pandas`, `matplotlib`, and `seaborn`.
+This project involves analyzing the Covid 19 dataset using Python.
+The goal is to explore, summarize, and visualize the dataset using `pandas`, `matplotlib`

 ---

 ## 🎯 Objectives

-- Load and clean the Iris dataset
+- Loads, cleans, analyzes, and visualizes COVID-19 data
 - Perform basic descriptive statistics
-- Visualize relationships using different chart types
+- Communicates insights with a clear narrative and visuals
-- Derive meaningful insights from the dataset
+- Derive meaningful insights from the dataset oads, cleans, analyzes, and visualizes COVID-19 data.
+- It is easy to read, well-commented, and reproducible

 ---

 ## 🛠 Tools & Libraries Used

 - Python 3.x
-- pandas
-- seaborn
+- Juypter
 - matplotlib
-- scikit-learn

 ---